d4l3k/cs540-project/paper.md

 ### Death Rate

-Many real life models, such as governmental budgeting are nearly impossible to evaluate so we had to come up with an approximation to it.
+Many real life models, such as governmental budgeting are nearly impossible to evaluate.
+Instead, we built a stateful model of a governmental budget, and used it as a target of various black-box optimization methods.
 We created a simple model by using the World Bank Development Indicators and training a Gradient Boosted Decision Tree to predict deathrate based off of expenditures in education, health, R&D and military [@WB].
 To add a stateful component to this,